-Tips for Searching by Party Name or Date with Google
+Tips for Searching by Party Name or Date

 If you are interested in finding cases involving a particular party, use the party name search page.
 That will allow you to quickly view the cases involving a particular party or litigant.
 Just enter the party name in the box on that page.